-The Series 2013-A Warrants are subject to redemption at the option of the Commission on or after October 1, 2023, and mature or are subject to mandatory redemption in fiscal years 2044 through 2054.
-The Holders of the Warrants will not have the right or obligation to tender Warrants for purchase by the Commission.
+The Series 2013-A Warrants are subject to redemption at the option of the Commission on or after October 1, 2023, and mature or are subject to mandatory redemption periodically in fiscal years 2044 through 2054.
 The Series 2013-A Warrants are insured by AGM pursuant to a bond insurance policy issued simultaneously with the Warrants.
-The Series 2013-A Warrants have an outstanding balance of \$395,005 at September 30, 2015.
+The Series 2013-A Warrants have an outstanding balance of \$395,005 at September 30, 2016.